China HSBC PMI at 49.2 in May, contracts third month, export orders near two-year low

 Add to that persistent job losses and reduced factory purchases, Qu said the data called for more stimulus measures to stoke domestic demand and economic growth.

-HSBC/Markit said companies had reported a broad weakening in overseas demand last month, which reduced factory production and fuelled job cuts among manufacturers.
+HSBC/Markit said companies had reported a broad weakening in overseas demand last month, which reduced factory production and fueled job cuts among manufacturers.

 The PMI showed factory employment shrank in May for the 18th straight month, even though the pace of contraction eased from the rates seen in March and April.